The Best Free & Cheap Camping Near Las Vegas

 The park features two campgrounds with a total of 72 campsites, some with hookups.
 Each site contains a shade armada, picnic tables, and a grill.
 Restrooms are available along with potable water and a dump station.
-Check out Campground Reviews for more information on this campground.
+Check out RV LIFE Campgrounds for more information on this campground.

 Lake Mead National Recreation Area offers a plethora of choices for camping near Las Vegas.
 Lake Mead is recognized as America’s first national recreation area and provides outdoor enthusiasts the opportunity to boat, swim, bicycle, fish, and hike within its vast 1.5 million acre boundaries which includes two large lakes, mountains, and valleys.

 The area has over 900 campsites at 15 different locations with amenities like restrooms and running water.
 Click here to view all the options available for camping near Las Vegas.